cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     fee
       amount of ada or other cryptocurrency charged for transaction processing.

-    forging
-      the action of minting or burning tokens.
-A negative forging amount indicates burning tokens, and a positive amount indicates minting new tokens.

-    forging transaction
-      transactions with a field specifying token forging details.
-These transactions also carry the forging policies to be checked during validation.

     fungible token/asset
       an asset that is interchangeable and indistinguishable with some other asset(s).
 Same denomination bills and coins are fungible assets, for example, like equal quantities of ada to lovelaces.